scopagroup/scopagroup.github.io/doc/talks.md

 Go back to [README.md](../README.md).

 ## Talks
+* A. Mang: *Shape classification through the lens of geodesic flows of diffeomorphisms*.
+Invited talk at workshop entitled "Leveraging Model- and Data-Driven Methods in Medical Imaging" at Banff International Research Station for Mathematical Innovation and Discover, CA, 2023.
+* A. Mang: *Scalable algorithms for inverse problems governed by dynamical systems*.
+Invited talk at DSI's webinar at the Hewlett Packard Enterprise Data Science Institute, University of Houston, Houston, TX, 2023.
+* A. Mang: *Deep neural networks for Bayesian inverse problems governed by nonlinear ODEs*.
+Invited talk at workshop entitled Learning for Inverse Problems at Istituto Nazionale di Alta Matematica, Rome, IT, 2023.
+* A. Mang: *Fast algorithms for PDE-constrained optimization under uncertainty*.
+Contributed talk at SIAM Conference on Optimization (OP23; Session: Challenges in Inverse Problems with Massive Data), Seattle, US, 2023.
 * A. Mang: *Fast algorithms for optimal control problems governed by geodesic flows of diffeomorphisms*.
 Invited colloquium talk (host: J. Rudi) at the Department of Mathematics, Virginia Tech, Blacksburg, VA,US, 2023.
 * A. Mang: *Efficient numerical methods for optimal control problems governed by geodesic flows of diffeomorphisms*.
 Invited talk (host: S. Foucart) at Center for Approximation and Mathematical Data Analytics, Texas A&M University, College Station, TX US, 2023.
 * A. Mang: *Fast algorithms for optimal control problems governed by geodesic flows of diffeomorphisms*.
 Invited talk (host: S. Shontz) at Mathematical Methods and Interdisciplinary Computing Center (MMICC) at the University of Kansas, Larence, KS, US 2023.